mdoege/PySynth/README.md

 Multi_synth.py and midi_synth.py use three sine waves like PySynth A and an exponential decay like PySynth B, so they sound very similar to PySynth A and B.

+There is also a helper script, midi_play.py, which can be used to send a MIDI file to these synthesizers.

 If you hear crackling audio from these scripts, you might want to

 * quit other applications, especially web browsers.